-This group meets at the church on the third Wednesday of the month at 7:00 pm to have fellowship and work on knitting projects.
+This group meets at the church on the second Thursday of the month at 10:30 am to have fellowship and work on knitting projects.
 Some members are creating prayer shawls to give away, while others are working on their own projects.
 In addition, members are willing to assist beginners in learning how to knit.

 What is a prayer shawl?
 A prayer shawl is a shawl that is lovingly and prayerfully knitted or crocheted.
 It is blessed and given to someone who needs comforting and love.
 The Prayer Shawl Ministry started in 1997 with two women named Janet Bristow and Victoria A. Cole-Galo, both graduates of the Women’s Leadership Institute at the Hartford Seminary.